liuzw2579/naive-ui/demo/pages/docs/customize-theme/enUS/index.md

 # Customizing theme

-Naive-ui provides `n-config-provider` to customize the theme.
+ithinkdt-ui provides `n-config-provider` to customize the theme.

 By default all of the components are light themed, without any configuration.